skylermaxwell42/SwE-Git-Walkthrough/README.md

 9. Merge changes into master

+    Once our feature1 has been developed we can merge it with `master` branch.

     - Commands: `git checkout <branch name>`, `git merge <dst branch name> <src branch name>`

     ```bash